 The grid factor on electricity consumption, as average in the buildings' lifetime, is based on a linear trajectory from the current grid factor to an assumed grid factor at the end of the buildings' lifetime.
-According to Norwegian Standard NS 3720 "Method for greenhouse gas calculations for buildings" greenhouse gas is to be calculated on a life-cycle basis according to two scenarios:
+According to Norwegian Standard NS 3720 "Method for greenhouse gas calculations for buildings", greenhouse gas emissions are to be calculated on a life-cycle basis according to two scenarios:

 Scenario CO 2 - factor (g CO 2 /kWh)

-European (EU27+ UK+ Norway) consumption mix 136
+European (EU27+ UK+ Norway) mix 136

-Norwegian consumption mix 18
+Norwegian mix 18

-Table 4 Electricity production greenhouse gas factors (CO2- equivalents) for two scenarios (source: NS 3020:2018, Table A.1)
+Table 6 Electricity production greenhouse gas factors (CO_2 - equivalents) for two scenarios (source: NS 3020:2018, Table A.1)

-Calculations in this report is based on the European (EU27+ UK+ Norway) factor of 136 gCO2/kWh, which constitute the GHG emission intensity baseline for energy use in buildings with a life span of 50-60 years and assuming that the $CO_2$ -factor of the European production mix is close to zero in 2050.
-This value is comparable to the equivalent determined in Nordic Public Sector Issuers: Position Paper on Green Bonds Impact Reporting (January 2020)[10].
+Calculations in this report are based on both factors in Table 6.
+The European (EU27+ UK+ Norway) factor of 136 gCO2/kWh, which constitutes the GHG emission intensity baseline for energy use in buildings with a life span of 50-60 years and assuming that the CO2-factor of the European power production mix is close to zero in 2050.
+This value is comparable to the equivalent determined in Nordic Public Sector Issuers: Position Paper on Green Bonds Impact Reporting (January 2020)7.

-To calculate the impact on climate gas emissions the trajectory is applied to all electricity consumption in all residential buildings.
-Electricity is the dominant energy carrier to Norwegian residential buildings, but the energy mix also includes bio energy and district heating, resulting in a total specific factor of 124 g $CO_2eq/kWh$ .
+To calculate the impact on climate gas emissions, the trajectory is applied to all electricity consumption in all residential buildings.
+Electricity is the dominant energy carrier to Norwegian residential buildings, but the energy mix also includes other energy carriers as bio energy and district heating, resulting in a total specific factor of respectively 21 and 111 gCO2eq/kWh for Norwegian and European production mix.
+In this 2022 analysis, the emission factors for the energy mix differs from previous years due to real decarbonization of district heating production and very reduced fossil fuel use.
 A proportional relationship is expected between energy consumption and emissions.

-A reduction of energy demand from the average 253 kWh/m2 of the total residential building stock to 122 kWh/m2 (TEK07/TEK10) or 102 kWh/m2 (TEK17) dependent on building code can then be multiplied to the emission factor and area of eligible assets to calculate impact.
+A reduction of energy demand from the average 251 kWh/m2 of the total residential building stock to 122 kWh/m2 (TEK07/TEK10) or 102 kWh/m2 (TEK17) dependent on building code can then be multiplied to the emission factor and area of eligible assets, to calculate impact.